islam15-8789/Deterministic-Classification-of-Accounting-Functions-in-Code-Contributions/README.md

 # **Deterministic Classification of Accounting Functions in Code Contributions**

 A CLI tool for fetching GitHub commit data and processing commit messages into a structured CSV format.
-This tool is ideal for analyzing commit messages, labeling them for machine learning purposes, and automating GitHub data extraction.

 ---